 Let’s see some of the best Fiverr alternatives that anyone can use both as a buyer and freelancer.

-Upwork is the by far most and best alternative to Fiverr.
+Upwork is the by far best alternative to Fiverr.
 They have hourly and fixed-price jobs.
-Also, they allow freelancers to create gigs similar to Fiverr.
+Nowadays, Upwork also allows freelancers to create gigs similar to Fiverr.

 I had been top-rated & have had a great experience working on Upwork.
 Anytime you face a problem, their customer support has willing to help.
 They don’t send you copy-paste template answers like Fiverr.